 Currently the only allowed driver option is kill\ports, which means that all ports opened towards the driver are killed with the exit-reason driver\unloaded when no process any longer has the driver loaded.
-This situation arises either when the last user calls try\unload/2, or the last process having loaded the driver exits.
+This situation arises either when the last user [page 64] calls try\unload/2 [page 75], or the last process having loaded the driver exits.

-{monitor, MonitorOption}

-A MonitorOption tells try\load/3 to trigger a driver monitor under certain conditions.
-When the monitor is triggered, the function will return a three-tuple {ok, PendingStatus, reference()}, where the reference() is the monitor ref for the driver monitor.
+{monitor, MonitorOption} A MonitorOption tells try\load/3 to trigger a driver monitor under certain conditions.
+When the monitor is triggered, the function will return a three-tuple {ok, PendingStatus, ref()}, where the ref() is the monitor ref for the driver monitor.